bcgov/action-test-and-analyse-java/README.md

     # Useful for consuming non-default branches, like in testing
     # Defants to empty, cloning the default branch
     branch: ""

-    # Bash array of events for limiting triggers, otherwise trigger automatically
-    # E.g. ("pull_request" "push" "workflow_dispatch")
-    # Defaults to only using triggers with pull requests
-    triggers_event: "('pull_request')"
 ```

 # Example, Single Directory with SonarCloud Analysis